segmentio/segment-docs/src/connections/destinations/catalog/savio/index.md

 This destination is maintained by Savio.
 For any issues with the destination, [contact their team](mailto:support@savio.io).

 _**NOTE:** Savio is currently in beta, which means that they are still actively developing the product.
-This doc was last updated on February 22, 2019.
+This doc was last updated on August 05, 2020.
 If you are interested in joining their beta program or have any feedback to help improve the Savio Destination and its documentation, [let their team know](mailto:support@savio.io)!_

 ## Getting Started